jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 <img src="fsm3.png"/>

 From our `Email_Required` state, we again try to imagine all the actions a user can take.
 Since the Login button is disabled, their only options are to enter an email or password.
-Consulting our [requirements]() tells us that, at this point, nothing interesting happens if they change the password.
-However, there is a requirement to _Remove "email required" error when email is changed_.
+At this point, nothing interesting happens if they change the password, so we'll ignore it.
+However, if they enter their email, we need to remove the "email required" error message.
 We'll call that action `change_email`.
-There's also a general requirement that the _Login button is enabled when no error present_.
-Our UI's appearance has changed again, back to what it looked like in the `Ready` state.
-Once again, let's update our table and State Transition Diagram.
+Since there's no longer an error present, we can re-enable the Login button.
+So our UI's appearance changes again, back to what it looked like in the `Ready` state.

+;; TODO More time has passed...

+Once again, let's update our State Transition Diagram.
+Since we've returned to the `Ready` state, we don't add anything to the state table.

 ```
 State          | Error Message   | Login Button